-Archaeologists excavated level B2 as an arbitrary level of 0.5 ft. but terminated after 0.37 ft. due to the emergence of charcoal, brick, and mortar.
-All of the bricks discovered in the layer were broken; the theory is that the full bricks were rUnitsed and the broken pieces were discarded in the refuse pile.
-Level B2's average opening elevation is 764.758 ft. amsl and the average closing elevation is 764.438 ft. amsl.
-Level B2 is sub-plow and refuse fill zone composed sandy-loam inside of Feature 28.
-Outside of Feature 28 is loamy-clay.
-Since the soils situated within Unit 8 were Feature 28 and non-feature related the archaeologists elected to denote both soil variations.
+Archaeologists excavated Level B2 as an arbitrary level of 0.5 ft. but terminated it after 0.37 ft. due to the emergence of charcoal, brick, and mortar.
+All of the bricks discovered in the layer were broken.
+This pattern suggested that full bricks were reused and the broken pieces were discarded in the refuse pile.
+Level B2's average opening elevation was 764.758 ft. amsl and the average closing elevation was 764.438 ft. amsl.
+Level B2 was a sandy-loam fill, the next level within Feature 28.
+The soil surrounding Feature 28 was a loamy clay.
 Level B2 yielded buttons (n=2), flat glass (n=39), vessel glass (n=140), bottle necks (n=3), various metals, nails, brick (n=15), fabric, and charcoal.
 Ceramics in the layer were limited to white ware (n=44) and stoneware (n=2) with an approximate date range of 1820-1900.
-The excavation unit displayed a heavy artifact density in all regions except for the northwest corner which was deemed to be non-feature related.
-The team excavated level B3 as a 0.5 ft. arbitrary level.
-The average opening elevation is 764.438 ft. amsl and the average closing elevation is 764.263 ft. amsl.
-Level B3 is loamy-clay for the area associated with Feature 28 and clay for the non-feature areas.
-Artifacts recovered from level B3 include flat glass (n=27), metal, bricks (n=6), nails (n=64), leather, and a toy gun handle.
-The ceramics in the layer were porcelain (n=7), large white ware plate fragments (n=5), white ware tea cup fragments (n=6) white ware bowl fragment (n=1) and miscellaneous white ware (n=41).
+The excavation unit displayed a heavy artifact density in all regions except for the northwest corner, which was interpreted to consist of subsoil external to the contours of the feature.
+The team excavated Level B3 as a 0.5 ft. arbitrary level.
+The average opening elevation was 764.438 ft. amsl and the average closing elevation was 764.263 ft. amsl.
+Level B3 was a loamy clay within Feature 28 and a clay in the non-feature areas.
+Artifacts recovered from Level B3 include flat glass (n=27), metal, bricks (n=6), nails (n=64), leather, and a toy gun handle.
+The ceramics in the layer were porcelain (n=7), large white ware plate fragments (n=5), white ware tea cup fragments (n=6), a white ware bowl fragment (n=1), and miscellaneous white ware (n=41).
 A glass ball with a spiral design was discovered in the layer, it is 1.35 inches in diameter and 1.7 inches in height.
-It resembles a bottle stopper from the 1906 Illinois Bottle Company catalog (SHA.org).
-The northwest corner of level B3 displayed sterile clay soil, all other areas of the excavation unit continued to contain heavy artifact density.
+It resembles a bottle stopper from the 1906 Illinois Bottle Company catalog (Lindsey 2013).
+The northwest corner of Level B3 consisted of sterile clay subsoil; all other areas of the excavation unit continued to contain a heavy artifact density.